SkoolNotes/Taproot/2020PHYS201/KBPHYS201SecondReadingNotes.md

 	 - Flavor 2: the Muon and it's nuetrino
 	 - Flavor 3: the the tau lepton and it's nuetrino
  - Leptons carry one-half unit of spin and are either neutral or have 1 negative charge
- - For every lepton there's an anti-lepton with an opposite unit of charge
+ - For every lepton there's an anti-lepton with an opposite unit of charge and the same mass
+ - Leptons have no known size and in all theories describing them are point particles
+ -